Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 from the beginning—the creation of all, to the end—the reconciliation of all.
 The beloved Son, our Lord Jesus, is

-central, preeminent, and supreme in God's plan to achieve His purpose of all in all.
+central, supreme, and preeminent in God's plan to achieve His purpose of all in all.
 If you want to know God's

-purpose for creation, then you must search the riches of the Messiah Jesus.
+purpose for creation, then you must search the riches of King Jesus.

 The question raised by these verses and many more is this: Are we to look at Jesus' victory on the cross as all future